MahmoudDolah/Wordclouds/twitter/README.md

 Finds the most common words in a users tweets and outputs it as a word cloud.
 This script parses out urls and other url related phrases.

+First, get access to twitter's API and insert the credentials into the proper place in the authenticate function.

-Run the program by typing
+Second, run the program by typing
 ```
 python3 twitter_wordcloud.py
 ```
 into a terminal.

-Simply enter the user's screen name when you see
+Finally, simply enter the user's screen name when you see
 ```
 Enter twitter handle of user:
 ```